pingcap/docs-cn/v2.1/how-to/deploy/tispark.md

     spark/jars/tispark-SNAPSHOT-jar-with-dependencies.jar
     ```

-- TiSpark sample data and import scripts are deployed by default in the TiDB-Ansible directory.
+- TiSpark sample data and import scripts are deployed by default in the TiDB Ansible directory.

     ```
     tidb-ansible/resources/bin/tispark-sample-data